 Where to Put Your Savings

-The point of today’s article is to develop a savings habit through consistent small steps.
+The point of today’s article is to develop a habit of saving through consistent small steps, just like learning to walk.
 Maybe you want to save penny by penny, or maybe you’d rather get X% better every week or month.
 Both are good options.
-But if you haven’t started any serious savings yet, there’s no time like the present.
+But if you haven’t started any serious savings yet, then there’s no time like the present.
 Start the journey!
 Take that first step.

 Thanks for reading the Best Interest. -Jesse